davewalker60/pmdup/pages/content/acquiring-pesos-content.md

 - The ATMs in Mexico can be quirky and/or they regularly run out of pesos.

-  > We **strongly** recommend using only ATMs that are physically connected to a bank and only when the bank is open.
+  > We recommend using ATMs that are physically connected to a bank and only when the bank is open.
 Much less scamming happens there and if the machine eats your card, the bank is there to help you recover it.
-The closest one to camp is at the entrance to the Chedraui in La Colonia just across the highway.
+The closest ones to camp are by the Super Aki in La Colonia.
+The #2 collectivo runs right by it.
+There are two banks and several ATMs there.

 - Make sure you decline the option to calculate the dollar amount at the machine.
 You'll get a ***much*** better rate letting your bank do the conversion.
-Jan and Kevin created [this video](https://drive.google.com/file/d/1Sv9yaOiukrbtHwA6jmgeaU8XfWdDO2d3/view?usp=drive_link){:target="_blank"} explaining the importance of declining the ATM exchange rate at Mexican ATMs.
+Jan and Kevin created a [**video explaining the importance of declining the ATM exchange rate**](https://drive.google.com/file/d/1Sv9yaOiukrbtHwA6jmgeaU8XfWdDO2d3/view?usp=drive_link){:target="_blank"} at Mexican ATMs.
 It saved them about 7%!

 - Be sure you are using a debit card in ATMs.
 Most banks treat ATM withdrawal using a credit card as a cash advance, which immediately starts accruing interest charges on your **entire** outstanding balance.